Crickets as Pets

 - Baits can be placed in non-food areas.

-But, for both, when using any chemical, be sure to purchase only those labeled for the insect you want to control and the area it is to be used, then read and follow all label directions.
+But when using any chemical (spray and bait traps alike), be sure to purchase only those labeled for the insect you want to control and the area it is to be used, then read and follow all label directions.

 Keep Crickets Out